aserio/photo_manager/ReadMe.md

 # Photo Manager

-This script will rename all photos in a directory have the same naming scheme based on the time that the photo was taken.
+This script will rename all photos in a directory to have the same naming scheme based on the time that the photos were taken.

-This will allow the user to combine photos taken on different devices and maintain the ordering based on the file name.
+This allows users to combine photos taken on different devices and maintain a time series ordering of files in a directory (when files are ordered by file name).

 ## Dependencies:
 * Python